-In Eternal this could be translated to read “2X Spell, you can play up to 3 power this turn.”
-So it just seems like a middling ramp spell.
+In Eternal this could be translated to read “2X Spell, you can play up to 3 additional power this turn.”
+So it just seems like a middling ramp spell?
 It synergizes with stuff like empower, but so what?
 Well, this card was part of a totally degenerate deck that was able to attack for lethal with multiple 6/6 double damage overwhelm units by turn 3.
 Huh?
 What?
 How does that happen?
 Well, the short answer is big card pools can lead to strange interactions that can end up being totally broken.
 Not only was this combo off the charts powerful it was also difficult to interact with.
 There were some decks that could break up the synergies, but it was very hard.
 In Eternal’s History we actually have an example of this: Party Hour.
 This was a deck that powered out The Witching Hour as fast as possible, usually in combination with Champion of Cunning (in it’s previous form it gave +2/+2 flying and charge to your team) to allow for a one-turn-kill.
-I personally would not argue that this deck was over the line in terms of power level, especially since the metagame (especially at the top) had adjusted to it.
-The main score against this deck was how hard it was to interact with, leading to frustration for novice-to-mid tier level players, and this is why it was nerfed into oblivion.
+I personally would not argue that this deck was over the line in terms of power level, since the metagame (especially at the top) had adjusted to it.
+The main score against this deck was how hard it was to interact with, leading to frustration for novice-to-mid level players, and this is why it was nerfed into oblivion.

 Unfun Play Patterns

-Some combo decks are powerful, but others are more obnoxious.
+Some combo decks are powerful, but other decks are more obnoxious.
 The power level of these deck doesn’t matter as much as having a deck that kills through difficult to execute loops that take an absurd amount of time.
 There was a deck in Magic’s Modern format that fit this description very cleanly: Eggs.
 Here is a link to a video of Stanislav Cifka winning with the deck at Pro Tour Return to Ravnica (for any Hearthstone players out there Stanislav Cifka = StanCifka).
-Although he slowed down in the high stakes finals match, Stan’s operations were lightning fast in the swiss, and his combo still takes forever.
+Although he slowed down in the high stakes finals match, Stan’s operations were lightning fast in the Swiss, and his combo still takes forever.
 Once he won the Pro Tour a bunch of amateurs picked up the deck, and suddenly Modern tournaments would grind to a halt from players taking forever to actually play out their games.
 Once again, there is an analog in Eternal: Excavate.
 It is fairly difficult to argue that the power level of the Excavate decks was so high it warranted a nerf, but holy moly is their play pattern miserable.
-Obviously an experienced player will know that they usually can’t beat this type of combo, but anyone who doesn’t understand what is happening will have a miserable time.
+Obviously an experienced player will know that they usually can’t beat this type of combo and will just concede, but anyone who doesn’t understand what is happening will have a miserable time.
 Was Excavate in its previous form too powerful?
 Probably not.
 Does it have some problems with upcoming cards?
 Possibly.
 Does it promote unfun play patterns?
 Definitely.

-This is the criterion most people understand for changing cards is simple: the card is just too good.
+This is the criterion most people understand for changing cards.
+It is simple: the card is just too good.
 You can point to many cards in other games that fall under this category (Skullclamp and Treasure Cruise in Legacy and Modern, moving Auctioneer and Leeroy Jenkins to 6 mana in Hearthstone, etc.).
 There are tons of high profile nerfs from Eternal that fall under this category, most notably the series of Rakano nerfs going back to early closed beta.
 These cards lead to decks that were just too good at killing too fast for the format to be healthy.

 Why am I going off about all of this big picture junk?
 Why am I talking about balance of combo decks while the subject of the article is all about a card that is pretty much nothing but a big pile of stats?
 Well, I think these different types of balance problems have different criteria.
 For example, take a card that is part of a powerful combo.
 How consistent is the combo?
 How quickly can someone “go off”?
 Are there many ways to interact with the combo?
 A deck like Vodacombo in Eternal certainly has a very powerful combo when it goes off, but it happens so infrequently that the deck is not even approaching a problem.
 For the “unfun” category I think a designer’s focus would actually be on the new player experience more than anything.
 I imagine designers are fine if high level masters players occasionally locking one-another out of the game, but that is very different than someone who is new to the game facing something like the Echoscavate lock.
 As a new player it is very confusing, very unpleasant, and takes a very long time.
 Although the impact on other levels of play are going to be relevant in their decision, I imagine the impact on the new player is most important, as this relates to the long-term health of the game.